U.S. Visas

 Document Name: Death Certificate

-Special Seal(s) / Color / Format: small grey color document
+Special Seal(s) / Color / Format: Gray, hard cover booklet

 Registration Criteria: Registration should occur within 12 months after the death.

-Procedure for Obtaining: Applications are submitted at the Public Service Centers.
-Documents needed: application, certificate from the medical institution, national identity document of deceased, military card, if available, and document proving the relationship to the deceased.
+Procedure for Obtaining: Applicants must go to a local Civil Registry Office.
+They need to submit an application and provide the following documents: certificate from the medical institution, national identity document of deceased, military card (if available), and a document proving the relationship to the deceased.

 Alternate Documents: There are no alternate documents.